patrosk/playdate/README.md

 # Rädda miljön med Kim

 Simple game built with PIXI.js.
 In Rädda miljön med Kim ('Save the Environment with Kim'), you help the teddy bear Kim collect trash that falls from the sky.

 Live page:

 # Installation

 Clone the repository and fire up a Live Server.
 Enjoy the game!

-# Code Review

-1. `example.js:10-15` - Remember to think about X and this could be refactored using the amazing Y function.

-# Testers

-Tested by the following people:

-1. Jane Doe
-2. John Doe
-3. Jane Doe
-4. John Doe

-Tested by the following muggles (non-coders):

-1. Jane Doe
-2. John Doe
-3. Jane Doe
-4. John Doe